Fr-Hasekopf/Udacity-DevOps-Azure-Project1/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+For this project, we will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

-### Getting Started
-1. Clone this repository

-2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)